yiisoft/yii2/docs/guide/concept-events.md

 Yii supports a so-called *global event*, which is actually a trick based on the event mechanism described above.
 The global event requires a globally accessible Singleton, such as the [application](structure-applications.md) instance itself.

-To create the global evant, an event sender calls the Singleton's `trigger()` method to trigger the event, instead of calling the sender's own `trigger()` method.
+To create the global event, an event sender calls the Singleton's `trigger()` method to trigger the event, instead of calling the sender's own `trigger()` method.
 Similarly, the event handlers are attached to the event on the Singleton.
 For example:

 ```php